SoardRaspi/QPoland2025-Qubitrix/README.md

 ----------------------

 ## Acknowledgement
-We would like to extend our heartfelt gratitude to .
+We would like to extend our heartfelt gratitude to Paweł Gora and all the mentors for arranging this amazing hackathon and giving us this opportunity to learn new things and experiment in a competitive setting.

 ### Project Presentation Deck: